Published on March 18th, 2013 | by Jessica von Wallenstein5

 The final straw was when my daughter got a nasty ammonia diaper rash.
 The poor thing looked like she had a sunburn on her bum.
 I felt terrible, and finally decided to try bleaching the diapers.

-To sanitize my diapers, I just added ¼ cup of bleach to the wash cycle, then did two rinse cycles before throwing the diapers in the dryer.
+To sanitize my diapers, I just added ¼ cup of bleach to the wash cycle, then did two rinse cycles before drying the diapers.
 You can find the complete instructions for cleaning your cloth diapers here.

 I was BLOWN AWAY by the results.
 My diapers actually smell clean!
 As in, they don’t smell like a gas station bathroom anymore.
 My inserts are much whiter and all my pretty covers look just as bright and shiny as they did before.
 My stash is 90% BumGenius, but I bleached all my cloth diapers and cloth wipes with no discoloration on any covers.